paperbenni/paperbenni.github.io/content/posts/signal.md

 and if you're not interested in technology, then the idea of it being different will not even occur to you.

-Signal needs to appeal to tech illiterate people. the value of a messenger lies in how many people you are able to reach.
+Signal needs to appeal to tech illiterate people.
+The value of a messenger lies in how many people you are able to reach.
 Few people use WhatsApp because of its innovative features or because they like Facebook and training its LLMs.
 They use it because their family and friends use it, and they also only use it